Sponsored by the Herbet Scoville Jr. Peace Fellowship

-The Herbert Scoville Jr. Peace Fellowship provides full-time six to nine-month fellowships for recent college and graduate school alumni to work on international peace and security issues with one of more than two dozen participating public-interest organizations in Washington, DC.
+The Herbert Scoville Jr. Peace Fellowship provides full-time six to nine-month paid fellowships for recent college and graduate school alumni to work on international peace and security issues with one of more than two dozen participating public-interest organizations in Washington, DC.

 Scoville Fellows have the opportunity to work with senior-level staff and to conduct research, write articles and reports, organize talks and conferences sponsored by their host organization, and directly support public education and advocacy initiatives.
 Fellows may explore a range of issues that fall under the scope of their organization’s mission; topics of focus include nuclear, biological, and chemical arms control and nonproliferation; conflict resolution and peacebuilding: conventional arms trade; environmental security; defense budget; diplomacy; and emerging technology threats.
 They may also attend coalition meetings, congressional hearings, and policy briefings, as well as meetings with policy experts arranged by the program.